jabastin-drupal/shopping-cart-day2/README.md

-I have craate this project for learning purpose.
+I have created this project for learning purpose.